 Other names: Cock-Tail Beetle, Devil's Footman, Devil's Coachman and Devil's Steed

 A member of the Rove Beetle family it is distinguished by having short elytra or wing covers, although they rarely fly.
+Rove beetles have been around since the Triassic Period which was before the dinasaurs.
 The body is all black and covered in fine hairs.
 They are found in and around decaying material, feeding on fly larvae and other insects.

 It is a useful predator, most active at night.
 Their prey includes adult New Zealand Flatworms, Slugs and their eggs, and Carrot Root Fly eggs and larvae, so they are very useful to gardeners.
 During the day they hide under debris and scurry to cover if exposed.